guchchcug/smart_device/_posts/2022-04-15-Tiny-Computer-Vision.md

   - layout
 ---

-This post has a teaser image with an OpenGraph override.
+This post shows how to use OpenCV to do real-time object detection.

 ```yaml
 header: